PerMalmberg/du-yfs/README.md

 # Todo

-* Alternating between ApplroachWaypoint and CorrectDeviation/ReturnToPath results in not enough brake.
+* Alternating between ApproachWaypoint and CorrectDeviation/ReturnToPath results in not enough brake.
 * "step" without arg -> crash
 * Loading/Saving route untested
     * route-create without a previously loaded route causes crash in ApplyAcceleration
 * Accelerate with less force when the distance to move is short - Hold/ApproachWaypoint.
+* Add unit tests for route point
+* Add unit tests for point options
+* Add unit tests for route
+* Add unit tests for route controller

 # Brakes